This section includes information consumers of a White Label should be aware of when they register and use services provided by TGP Europe.

 - Login information, geographic location, browser type and version

-- Browser types operating system and platforms
+- Browser types operating systems and platforms

 - Information about visits